Back to species list

 Introduction

-The mistle thrush (Turdus viscivorus) is a large thrush species in the family Turdidae.
-It is common across much of Europe, temperate Asia, and North Africa.
-The species is a year-round resident in much of its range, but northern and eastern populations migrate south for winter, often in small flocks.
-It is the largest thrush native to Europe.
-Found in open woods, parks, hedges, and cultivated land, it feeds on invertebrates, seeds, and berries, with particular preference for mistletoe, holly, rowan, and yew.
-Males deliver a loud, far-carrying song even in wet and windy weather, historically earning it the name 'stormcock'.
-The species showed range expansion in the 18th and early 19th centuries, though populations have declined slightly in recent decades.
-Given its high numbers and extensive range, it is classified as Least Concern by the IUCN.
+A large thrush species common to Europe, temperate Asia, and North Africa.
+It is a year-round resident in much of its range, though northern and eastern populations migrate south.
+Found in open woods, parks, hedges, and cultivated land, it feeds on invertebrates, seeds, and berries, with a strong preference for mistletoe.
+Classified as Least Concern by the IUCN.

 Description

-The largest thrush native to Europe, the nominate subspecies measures 27–28 cm in length with a 45 cm wingspan and weighs 93–167 g, averaging around 130 g.
-It has pale grey-brown upperparts, a greyish-white chin and throat, and yellowish-buff breast and off-white belly marked with round black spots that become denser on the lower chest.
-The long tail has white tips on the outer feathers, and the underwing coverts are white.
-The dark brown eyes contrast with a blackish bill that has a yellowish base to the lower mandible.
-Legs and feet are yellowish-brown.
+The largest thrush native to Europe, measuring 27–30 cm in length with a 45 cm wingspan and weighing 93–167 g.
+It has pale grey-brown upperparts, a greyish-white chin and throat, and a yellowish-buff breast and off-white belly marked with round black spots.
+The long tail features white tips on outer feathers, and underwing coverts are white.
 Sexes are similar in plumage.
-Juveniles resemble adults but have paler upperparts with creamy teardrop centres to many feathers and smaller spots on the underparts.
-Three subspecies exist with minimal differences: T. v. viscivorus (Europe to western Siberia), T. v. bonapartei (Central Asia, larger and paler), and T. v. deichleri (North Africa and Mediterranean islands).
+Juveniles have paler upperparts with creamy 'teardrop' feather centers and smaller spots.
+Subspecies vary slightly in size and coloration, with eastern birds being paler and less densely spotted.

 Identification